Skip to main content

 Showing the placement

-The placement is shown by calling showContentForPlacement("placement tag", application).
+The placement is shown by calling showContentForPlacement("placement tag").

 The onTapResearchContentShown, onTapResearchContentDismissed, and onTapResearchDidError callbacks are optional.
 As hashmap of customParameters is also optional.